 Many times after that I read about the advantages of having people from different backgrounds, race, nationality or gender together, like for example in this article from McKinsey & Company, Catalyst.org, and Industry Week.
 If we only associate with people with our same belief and point of view, we will never grow, we will never learn.
 We all need the exposition to different ideas.
 We need to force yourself to listen to ideas coming from people from another country, from a different political party or maybe just with a different neighborhood.
 Some of those ideas or points of view may teach us something, may help us to see the world through a different color glass.

-In our work areas it is particularly important to have people with different beliefs, different gender, a cross-cultural team that stop the group from falling prey of alike thinking.
-No diversity means seeing the world from one color glass only, always the same think, no variety.
-The group will never try to break the status quo because nobody see the necessity to do it, condemn to repeat the same mistakes over and over because nobody think different.
+In our work areas, it is particularly important to have people with different beliefs, different gender, a cross-cultural team that stop the group from falling prey of alike thinking.
+No diversity means seeing the world from one color glass only, always the same thing, no variety.
+The group will never try to break the status quo because nobody sees the necessity to do it, condemned to repeat the same mistakes over and over because nobody thinks different.

-During my lean journey, the best ideas almost always come from the most unlikely person, the one that does not know “anything” about the process, the one exposed to a different environment, or with a work experience on a different industry.
-Perhaps come from the most quiet person, that one that does not like to talk or feel fear to do so.
+During my lean journey, the best ideas almost always come from the most unlikely person, the one that does not know “anything” about the process, the one exposed to a different environment, or with work experience on a different industry.
+Perhaps coming from the quietest person, that one that does not like to talk or feel fear to do so.